graphql/graphql-spec/spec/Section 3 -- Type System.md

 Fields returning the type {String} expect to encounter UTF-8 string internal values.

-GraphQL servers may coerce non-string raw values to {String} when reasonable without losing information, otherwise they must raise a field error.
+GraphQL services may coerce non-string raw values to {String} when reasonable without losing information, otherwise they must raise a field error.
 Examples of this may include returning the string `"true"` for a boolean true value, or the string `"1"` for the integer `1`.